 Let’s face it: today’s world is not the easiest place to raise a child.
 Ringing cell-phones, blinking screens, honking traffic… We are constantly assailed by a constant barrage of stimuli, and in the end it’s our brain that ends up paying a steep price.
 People are losing the capacity to concentrate at an alarming rate.
 The millennial generation is often called the ADHD generation, and with good reason: they’ve been born in a world that prioritizes productivity and careerism over developing a sense of the self and your place in the world.
 The consequences can be catastrophic: lack of focus and creativity, decreased memory, and, ultimately, depression.

 Fortunately, there’s a way to fight the tide: meditation.
 There’ plenty of research on the beneficial effects of meditation.
 Individuals who practice mindfulness are consistently more happy and successful than the non-meditating folks out there.
 And, once you know how to do it, you don’t need anything to practice it.
+You can even find easy mindfulness exercises to help teach kids meditation.

 But, if you’ve ever tried to meditate, you know it’s really difficult to start.
 That’s why you want to teach your children while they’re still young.
 Children are sponges.
 According to science, young brains make much more new neural connections every second than older brains.
 That’s why it’s crucial to teach children as many positive practices as possible while their brains are still malleable.